richlesh/PurplePlatypus/demo.md

 - *Italic text* using single asterisks
 - ***Bold and italic*** combined
 - ~~Strikethrough text~~ using tildes
-- <u>Underlined text</u> using HTML tags
+- ++Underlined text++ using double plus
 - `Inline code` using backticks
 - Regular text with a line break
-  (two spaces at the end of the previous line)

 ---